watty62/SOD/Scottish_Government.md

 ## Main Scottish Government Statistics Portal

 The Scottish Government's Statistics have a very good portal with 295 Data Sets from multiple organisational-providers.
-This is up by 46 datasets on last year and includes a new organisation: The Care Inspectorate.
-The figures below are from Mar 2020 and total 286 which was correct at that point.
+This is up by 46 datasets on last year and includes a two new organisations: The Care Inspectorate and Registers of Scotland.
+The latter, so far, has no datasets on the portal.

 I've heard numerous comments from people who find the interface challenging but there are some very helpful [guides provided](https://guides.statistics.gov.scot).